-Ten additional CME credit hours may be obtained for an additional \$60 fee each year.
-Information about this extra CME is available on each Diplomate's ABOG Personal Page.
+Ten additional AMA PRA Category 1 CreditsTM may be obtained for an additional \$60 fee each year.
+Information about this extra CME is available on each Diplomate's ABOG Physician Portal.

 Fees for MOC have been computed to cover the administrative expenses associated with the process and cannot be refunded or credited to a future year.
 Fees are quoted in U.S. dollars and must be paid by credit card through the ABOG website (www.abog.org).